oussama-bechar/oussama-bechar.github.io/index.md

 <img src="images/My 21 Days to data Challenget.png"
   width="500"
   height="350"/>
-My first experience about data projects was by exploring The New York City crime Data, and pull out some interesting insights from it.
+My first experience with data projects involved exploring The New York City crime data and extracting fascinating insights from it.

 ---